Major causes of litigations on builders under RERA

 There are also many a number of infamous cases where builders have not delivered projects even after collecting amounts from buyers.

 The only way homebuyers can get out from a buyers trap is to take a legal action.
-Litigations are a common when it comes to real estate, but not much effective.
+Litigations are common when it comes to real estate, but not much effective.
 Just as our legal system is, you need to be patient if you decide to take legal action against your builder or real estate agent.
 However, things have started to take a turn as the implementation of the Real Estate Act, RERA has been of immense help to homebuyers all across the country.
-The Act calls for formation of a Real Estate Regulatory Authority for each state, which will stand responsible for all the matters concerning homebuyer’s dispute with builders.
+The Act calls for the formation of a Real Estate Regulatory Authority for each state, which will stand responsible for all the matters concerning homebuyer’s dispute with builders.
 The Act was implemented on 1st May 2017 and has been notified by majority of the states till now.

 Since the establishment of the Act, the numbers of complaints against builders have increased drastically due to support from the RERA Act and the builders of the country have been taken aback.
 Builders need to be more disciplined now as the Authority is going to administer the new projects and ones still in construction.